seanhess/seanhess.github.com/_posts/2013-10-14-angularjs-directive-design.md

 Let's make a button toggle directive.
 This directive will automatically set its toggle state based on some boolean in the scope, and when clicked, it will set the boolean.

 When passing data this way, you don't use curly braces, you use an "Expression".
 An Expression is any JS code that would run if it were on the scope.
-Use expressions whenever you need to write data, or when it passing an Object or Array into the directive instead of a string.
+Use expressions whenever you need to write data, or when passing in an Object or Array into the directive instead of a string.

 {% highlight html %}
 {% raw %}